 How do we pick up students that do not ride the bus after school?

 Prekindergarten students not participating in afternoon enrichment will be dismissed to a parent/caregiver at 1pm.
-Students will be escorted to the hallway outside the school office to be dismissed to parents/caregivers.

 Non-bus Students in grades K-8 and those participating in PreK enrichment are picked up in north parking lot when school is dismissed.

 Carpoolers should not arrive before 3:15.
 Cars backed up onto Hopmeadow Street (Route 10) are a safety issue.
 Also, this lot is used for physical education classes when the weather is good.
 School staff will open the parking lot's security gate at 3:10pm.